Best Wedding Behavior for the Bride

 Niagara Falls Wedding Guest Bags

 In the days leading up to your wedding, you’ll be so busy that chances are you won’t be able to greet all of your out of town guests personally.
-But as the wedding guests arrive to Niagara Falls or Niagara-on-the-Lake, you can certainly have something waiting for them that will make them feel special and know how much you appreciate them coming to celebrate your special day.
+But as the wedding guests arrive at Niagara Falls or Niagara-on-the-Lake, you can certainly have something waiting for them that will make them feel special and know how much you appreciate them coming to celebrate your special day.
 Putting together Niagara Falls wedding guest bags for your out of town guests is the perfect way to make your guests feel right at home here in Niagara.
+Maybe before the week/weekend starts, you want to see Niagara for all it is and take a tour?
+If you do, you can check out Tours4Fun to see what they can do for you during this time.

 If you’re unsure of what to put in your wedding guest bags, we’ve listed some ideas for you below.
 In terms of what you want to put your items into, it’s entirely up to you.
 You can search out beautiful and trendy totes or use a basket or decorative re-usable plastic container.
 However, once you’ve put together an amazing welcome bag, you’ll need to get it to them.
 You can ship bags (or boxes) to your guests, but that will cost you.
 If you’ve got too many things to do before your wedding, assign someone to distribute the bags at the hotels your guests will be staying at.
 They can either hand out the bags personally as people arrive or you can arrange to have hotel staff place the bags in your guests’ rooms.